 A novel at once metaphorical and iconoclastic, The Parthenon Bomber exposes the painful and maddening paradox of contemporary Greece.

-All eyes are on the empty hill, now ashen and smoky.
-Cries of distress, indifference, and zealotry fill the air.
+All eyes are on the empty hill, now smoky and ashen.
+Cries of distress, indifference, and fanaticism fill the air.
 What were his reasons?
 How will he be punished for this unspeakable act of violence?
-What does it mean for Greece, now deprived of its most significant symbol?
+What does it mean for Greece, now deprived of its greatest symbol?

 This provocative tale reveals the unique dilemma of a country still searching for an identity beyond its past as the birthplace of Western civilization.